Dynamical stability and filamentary instability in holographic conductors

-In this section, we elucidate the dynamical stability of our system in the conducting phase.
-As seen in section~\ref{sec:Background}, multiple solutions with various $J$ emerge for given electric field $E$ or temperature $T$ in the conducting phase.
-The stability of system can be investigated by solving the perturbation equations.
-We find an instability associated with the multi-valued property of the \(E\)-\(J\) curves in this system.
-Furthermore, we find that there are static solutions of the perturbation fields with a specific spatial scale.
-This implies that the system also has an inhomogeneous background solution.
+In this section, we describe the dynamical stability of our system in the conducting phase.
+From section~\ref{sec:Background}, multiple solutions with various $J$ emerge for a given electric field, $E$, or temperature, $T$, in the conducting phase.
+The stability of our system can be investigated by solving the perturbation equations.
+We find instability associated with the multivalued property of the $E$--$J$ curves in the system.
+Further, there are static solutions of the perturbation fields with a specific spatial scale, implying that the system also has an inhomogeneous background solution.